HeinrichHartmann/HeinrichHartmann.github.io/_posts/2014-12-08-A-categorical-perspective-on-Covariance.md

     \rho(x,y) = \frac{Cov(x,y)}{\sqrt{Cov(x,x) Cov(y,y)}}.
 $$

 It measures the linear dependece between two random variables.
-E.g. In the case of a discrete probability measure obtained from a sample, the correlation is the ratio between explained variance in a linear regression and total variance of the sample
+E.g. in the case of a discrete probability measure obtained from a sample, the correlation is the ratio between explained variance in a linear regression and total variance of the sample